-Move over, Dolly: Monkeys cloned; a step closer to people?
+Scientists successfully clone monkeys; are humans up next?

 “The barrier of cloning primate species is now overcome,” declared Muming Poo of the Chinese Academy of Sciences in Shanghai.

-He and colleagues announced their success with macaques in a paper released Wednesday by the journal Cell.
+In a paper released Wednesday by the journal Cell, he and his colleagues announced that they successfully created two macaques.
 The female baby monkeys, about 7 and 8 weeks old, are named Zhong Zhong and Hua Hua.

 Most Read Stories